lumagateinc/MovoSuite/docs/README.md

 Locations in MovoSuite underpin much of the automation, supporting device naming and role based access.
 Specifically, creating a location services to:
 - provision an Intune scope tag with the short code for the location
 - provision an **assigned** self-service group for the location, named based on the short code (defaults to _Z-SG-**SHORTCODE**-Self Service Users_)
+- provision an **assigned** field tech group for the location, named based on the short code (defaults to _Z-SG-**SHORTCODE**-Field Tech Users_)
 - provision a **dynamic** device group for the location, named based on the short code (defaults to _Z-DG-**SHORTCODE**-All iOS Devices_) and matching devices who's name starts with the short code

 Additionally, a delegated approver for deployment and purchasing can be defined per location.
 This enables approval requests to be routed to someone like a principal at a school for first pass, and then routed to the MovoSuite globally defined approvers.
+You can also select a VPP token for a specific location.
+Selecting a VPP token for a specific location will add the Intune Scope Tag to the token, allowing members of the location's self service user group to view the apps on that token.

 ![001](images/cfg_loc_all.png)

 **FIGURE X**.
-Location Group and VPP Configuration
+Location Details list

 [back to ToC](#table-of-contents) | [back to checklist](#install-and-configuration-checklist)